Labor and Delivery Nurse: In-Demand Specialty for Travel Nursing Jobs

 Labor and delivery nursing positions generally require a minimum of one year of hands-on nursing experience.
 Labor and delivery nurses also must be certified in Advanced Cardiac Life Support and Basic Life Support.

 The Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN) offers networking opportunities, resources and events for labor and delivery nurses, as well as courses in other important areas including Post-Birth Warning Signs and Fetal Heart Monitoring.
 The National Certification Corporation offers labor and delivery nurses the opportunity to become Inpatient Obstetric Nursing certified once they have a minimum of 2000 hours in direct patient care, education, administration, or research.
 The American College of Nurse-Midwives is a professional association that offers resources for RNS who are interested in nurse-midwifery programs and professional development as a nurse-midwife.

 Labor and Delivery Nurse Salary and Job Growth Potential

-A recent survey conducted by ZipRecruiter.com indicated that the average annual pay for a labor and delivery nurse in the United States was $101,258 per year, with salary impacted by a nurse’s years of experience, education and certifications, and locations.
+A recent survey conducted by Indeed.com indicated that the average salary for a labor and delivery nurse in the United States was $114,690, with salary impacted by a nurse’s years of experience, education and certifications, and locations.

 Labor and delivery is one of the most important areas in the hospital from a public relations standpoint.
-Though the area is often one of the least profitable in the organization, and can even end up losing money, it is also often the single-most important area of a healthcare system for driving loyalty and future usage.
-That means hospitals will continue to invest in hiring skilled labor and delivery nurses that offer high quality, one-on-one care to laboring mothers.
+Though the area is often one of the least profitable in the organization, and can even end up losing money, it is also often the single most important area of a healthcare system for driving loyalty and future usage.
+That means medical centers will continue to invest in hiring skilled health care providers to offer high-quality, one-on-one care to laboring mothers.

 The Pros and Cons of Being a Labor and Delivery Nurse

 - Ability to provide direct patient care to women as they expand their families

 - Work environment is collaborative and often joyful, especially when witnessing the birth of a new infant

 - Rewarding to use interpersonal skills to provide comfort and assuage fears

-Nursing as a Labor and Delivery Travel Nurse
+Labor and Delivery Travel Nursing Jobs

-Labor and delivery travel nurses can add to the excitement of their jobs by choosing and changing the locations where they work on a regular basis, while they also enjoy the benefits of the higher compensation and perks that come with travel nursing.
+Labor and delivery travel nurses can add to the excitement of their jobs by choosing and changing the locations where they work on a regular basis, while they also enjoy the benefits of the higher compensation, travel reimbursement, and perks that come with travel nursing.
 A travel nursing recruiter can help you locate new jobs in the place of your choice!